lk-geimfari/lk-geimfari.github.io/_pages/resume.md

 I am a Backend Engineer with multiple years of experience in designing web applications and APIs.
-As a back-end engineer, my objective is to positively impact the project I work on using my skills and experience in designing highly available, scalable, and maintainable APIs.
+As a back-end engineer, my objective is to positively impact the project I work on using my skills and experience in designing scalable, reliable, and maintainable APIs.

 I'm an avid open source contributor for many years (just check out [my profile] on GitHub, so you can see how passionate I am about my work).